 - Vaginal Dryness.

-The symptoms of depression around the menopause tend to be different from depression at other times.
-In particular, there’s often less in the way of ‘sadness’ and more in the way of fatigue, reduced quality of sleep, and irritability.
-Other symptoms can include weight gain, reduced self-esteem, low libido, a ‘disconnect’ and a poor concentration.
+There is less in the way of ‘sadness’ and more in the way of fatigue, reduced quality of sleep, and irritability.
+In other words, your partner will probably notice more than you!
+Other symptoms of ‘peri-menopausal depression’ include reduced self-esteem, low libido, a ‘disconnect’ and a poor concentration.

 Are any blood tests needed to diagnose the menopause?